 Students have access to Western International University's Learning Resource Center to accommodate their research requirements and quiet educational studying needs.
 The LRC provides electronic access via the Internet to databases throughout the world.
 Special access rights have been obtained from many database sources to ensure that WIU students have the most up-to-date information available to support their course requirements.
 A list of the specific databases is available on the WIU website, www.wintu.edu.
 Instruction in the use of LRC resources is available at each campus LRC.
-In addition, the Main Campus LRC has hard copy periodicals, reference books, and other resources to accommodate students' educational learning processes.

 A variety of services is available through the LRC.
-Students needing assistance with writing structure and style may schedule appointments for individualized tutoring with papers, case studies, thesis, and employment resumes.
-Students may also contact and utilize the Writing Center services via e-mail at wiulrc@apollogrp.edu.
+Students needing assistance with writing structure and style may contact and utilize WIU Writing Center services via e-mail at wiulrc@apollogrp.edu.